 Clients also rely on Matt to advise on best practices for preventing or minimizing the financial and criminal impact of government tax inquiries.
 He handles a variety of tax compliance and reporting matters, including preparing voluntary disclosures to remedy unfiled or incorrect tax returns, advising on international tax reporting and penalties, and preparing opinions on the tax consequences of major financial events such as lawsuit judgments and settlements and theft or other tax losses.

 As a respected thought leader on complex tax matters, Matt is in high demand as a speaker and author on a wide range of topics.
-His articles have been published in national and regional publications such as the Journal of Practice and Procedure, Tax Notes, The Tax Advisor and Today’s CPA.
+His articles have been published in national and regional publications such as the Journal of Practice and Procedure, Tax Notes, The Tax Adviser, Wolters Kluwer and Today’s CPA.
+Matt also regularly publishes articles on Forbes as a contributor, where he covers tax litigation, tax fraud and foreign reporting tax matters.

 Matt has also served as a tax law professor at the Southern Methodist University Dedman School of Law, where he taught Corporate Income Taxation.